By Paul Martinez

 Control: The dropshipper holds complete control of the inventory.
 It is like two companies coordinating with each other.
 The customers have no idea what exactly happens behind the scenes or where they place their orders.
 Dropshipping is a deal between two companies working to receive and handle customer orders.

 An important thing to remember here: dropshipping is not the same as third-party logistics.
-In third-party logistics, you own the inventory; just the responsibility to deal with the processing of the order is of an external vendor.
-Unlike third-party logistics, in the case of dropshipping, the inventory is totally out of the picture.
+In third-party logistics, you own the inventory; just the responsibility of direct customer contact and order processing is of an external vendor.
+Unlike third-party logistics, in the case of dropshipping, the stock is totally out of the picture.

-Now that you know the fundamentals of both fulfillment methods, i.e., dropshipping and eCommerce business models, we will compare the two to see how they differ and their similarities.
+Now that you know the fundamentals of the most popular fulfillment methods, let’s compare the two to see how they differ and their similarities.
 Additionally, towards the end, you will have an idea of which of these options works best for you.

 It is easy to differentiate between the two marketing strategies.
 However, they do have some similarities.